vishvAsa/notes/biology/organism/health/disease/infection/viral/wuhan_epidemic/variants.md

 - We have already seen that these heavily immunocompromised patients harbour virus much longer time and keep excreting.
 This is what it gives a good opportunity for the virus to evolve into variants.

+### Attenuation probability
+Viruses don’t always become attenuated (less virulent).
+When they do, it’s because there is an evolutionary selection pressure driving it.
+No such pressure exists for SARS-CoV-2.

+An example of this type of selection pressure would be a virus that is so virulent, it kills its host before it can be transmitted to another one.
+A virus is essentially a machine programmed to make more viruses.
+To do that, it needs to be spread to new hosts.
+So variants that are so virulent they kill a host before that host can pass it along, that is under negative selection pressure.
+The more virulent viruses won’t be passed on.
+But attenuated variants will.
+They are under positive selection.

+For SARS-CoV-2, this has never been an issue.
+This virus can be transmitted to a new host before an infected person develops symptoms.
+Even those who die from COVID are most contagious before they become severely ill. (source: [Angela Rasmussen](https://twitter.com/telegraph/status/1440979574435811333))

 ## Victoria
 - Original is called: Victoria.
 - R number was 2.5